AdamWhiteHat/GNFS/.github/ISSUE_TEMPLATE/bug_report.md

 **Description**
 A clear and concise description of what the bug is.

+**Output.log.txt**
+There should be an 'Output.log.txt' file in the same directory as the binary file.
+Please include that if you have it

 **Error/Exception Message**
+Including a link to your Output.log.txt should provide a full exception message.
-Was an exception thrown?
-If so, please paste the full exception message here.
+Otherwise, please paste the full exception message here.
 Please include the full stacktrace if you have it.
 If you don't have a stacktrace, but you think you can reproduce the bug, please run the application in debug mode and trigger the exception again.
 A full stacktrace should be available to debug builds, but probably not for release builds.
 Otherwise, just give us a much of the error message or exception message as you can here.
-Please provide the error message in full and verbatim.
+Please provide the error message in full and verbatim (or just give us the Output.log.txt).

 **Expected Behavior**
 What behavior were you expecting?